 In 1987, Powell became national security adviser, a post he held for the duration of the Reagan administration.
 While there, he coordinated technical and policy advisers during Reagan’s summit meetings with Soviet President Gorbachev and his conferences to topple the pro-Communist Sandinista government in Nicaragua.
 It was discovered that the administration had arranged for covert and illegal shipments of U.S. weapons to Iran in exchange for the release of hostages.
 Proceeds from the sale of the weapons would go to support the counter-insurgency movement in Nicaragua, which was aimed at toppling the Sandinistas.
 Such support had been prohibited by Congress since 1982.
 Powell was asked to testify before Congress about the incident, but he was not implicated in any wrongdoing.

 In 1991, Colin Powell took over the Army Forces Command and was made chairman of the Joint Chiefs of Staff by President George H. W. Bush.
-The post is the highest military position in the Department of Defense, and Powell was the first African-American officer to receive that distinction.
+The post is the highest military position in the Department of Defense, and Powell was the first African American officer to receive that distinction.
 General Powell became a national figure during Desert Shield and Desert Storm operations in Iraq.
 As chief military strategist, he developed what became known as the “Powell Doctrine,” an approach to military conflicts that advocates using overwhelming force to maximize success and minimize casualties.
 He continued as chairman of the Joint Chiefs in the first few months of the Clinton administration.
 He publicly disagreed with the president on the issue of admitting gays into the military, although he eventually agreed to the “don’t ask, don’t tell” compromise.

 Colin Powell retired from the Army in 1993.
 In 1994, he joined Senator Sam Nunn and former President Jimmy Carter on a last-minute peacekeeping expedition to Haiti, which resulted in the end of military rule and a peaceful return to elected government in that country.
 In 1995, he published a best-selling autobiography, My American Journey, which chronicles his life and its influences, the ins and outs of military bureaucracy, and what he learned in his life about personal rules and character.
 From 1997 to 2000, he was chairman of America’s Promise, a nonprofit organization dedicated to fostering character and competence in young people.
-Powell and his wife, Alma, now co-chair the organization, which has a presence in more than 500 communities in all 50 states.
+With his wife, Alma, Powell co-chaired the organization, which has a presence in more than 500 communities in all 50 states.

 In 2000, President George W. Bush appointed Colin Powell secretary of state, and Powell was unanimously confirmed by the U.S. Senate.
-At that time, this was the highest rank in civilian government ever held by an African-American.
+At that time, this was the highest rank in civilian government ever held by an African American.
 During his tenure, Powell came under fire for his role in building the case for the 2003 invasion of Iraq.
 Initially, Powell had serious misgivings about President Bush’s plan to invade Iraq and overthrow Saddam Hussein.
 Powell believed the policy of containment was sufficient to control the Iraqi regime.
 He warned Bush that a military invasion would consume the president’s first term and that if an attack were to occur, it should use overwhelming force and have broad international support.
 This support would be key to the rebuilding of Iraq.

 Bush decided to go to war and, in a crucial moment, Powell agreed to support the president.
 To advance the case for war with the international community, Powell appeared before the U.N.
 Security Council in February 2003 to present evidence that Iraq had concealed an ongoing weapons development program.
 Powell’s reputation for integrity helped convince many in Congress and the country that Iraq posed an imminent threat.